thanasisn/CM_21_GLB/JOURNAL/About.md

 # About

-This is a journal mainly for the instruments CM-21 and CHP-1 or LAP.
+This is a journal mainly for the instruments CM-21 and CHP-1 of LAP.

-Other Incidents on the roof may be reported.
+Other incidents on the roof may be reported here.

+Other journals and log exist, but are not included here.